DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 q
 ```

-For the analysis will be also useful have the backbone
-Where BB is the Backbone of the Protein and 6029 is a unique water molecule, they will be used to calculate the Radial Distribution Function.
+Where BB is the Backbone of the Protein and 6029 is a unique water molecule, they will be used to calculate the number of contacts and the Radial Distribution Function, respectively.

 #### Density profiles